For the Drinks Industry, Tariffs Will Be Worse Than Expected

 iStock / Getty Images Plus

-If President Donald Trump’s promised tariffs on imports from Canada and Mexico (and possibly China) are enacted within the next few weeks, the fallout could be worth billions.
+President Donald Trump’s promised tariffs on imports from Canada, Mexico and China were enacted this week and the fallout could be worth billions.
 And not in a good way, according to a recent study.

-In a December webinar by the Wine & Spirits Wholesalers Association (WSWA), the organization cited an economic study by John Dunham and Associates regarding blanket tariffs ranging from 10%-30% on all imported wine and spirits (as originally reported by the trade publication Beverage Industry).
-The numbers aren’t great.
+In a December webinar, the Wine & Spirits Wholesalers Association (WSWA) cited an economic study by John Dunham and Associates regarding blanket tariffs ranging from 10% to 30% on all imported wine and spirits (as originally reported by the trade publication Beverage Industry).
+The numbers they presented were grim.
+At 10%, the economic output loss was estimated at $1.9 billion.
+At 30%, it was a whopping $14.9 billion.

-Given that the countries in question offer some very specific and popular drinks — primarily tequila from Mexico, where we imported $4.55 billion worth in 2023, but also Champagne (France) and Scotch (Scotland) if other countries become embroiled in the trade war — you can expect those origin-designated goods to feel the greatest impact.
+Given that the countries in question offer some very specific and popular drinks — primarily tequila from Mexico, where we imported $4.55 billion worth of the agave spirit in 2023 — you can expect those origin-designated goods to feel the greatest impact.

-Experts at the webinar suggested companies conduct a “diversification of portfolios” and put more emphasis on low- and no-alcohol products, a growing but admittedly still small market.
+Experts at the webinar suggested companies conduct a “diversification of portfolios” and emphasize low- and no-alcohol products, a growing but admittedly still small market.
 But there aren’t any great solutions.
-“Experts noted in the webinar that the industry has navigated through tariffs in the past, but because the economic landscape is different, the playbook will not have an identical outcome,” as Jessica Jacobsen of Beverage Industry notes.
+“Experts noted in the webinar that the industry has navigated through tariffs in the past, but because the economic landscape is different, the playbook will not have an identical outcome,” says Jessica Jacobsen of Beverage Industry.

 Tariffs on Booze Aren't Going Away.
 Here's What That Means for You.